Healthy Christmas: 12 Tips to enjoy Christmas without derailing your health goals.

 InHouse Pilates blog 12 Tips for Healthy Christmas Tip 9 - Quality sleep.

-• When you’re sleep deprived, you are more likely to crave eating unhealthy foods.
+• When you’re sleep deprived, you are more likely to feel cranky moody and crave eating unhealthy foods.

 Tip # 10 - Recharge and refresh: Take time for yourself.